kumar303/mohawk/docs/usage.rst

 :class:`mohawk.exc.TokenExpired` exception.
 Second, every message includes a `cryptographic nonce`_ which is a unique identifier.
-In combination with the timestamp, a receiver can use the nonce to know if it has *already* received the request.
+In combination with the sender's id and the request's timestamp, a receiver can use the nonce to know if it has *already* received the request.
 If so, the :class:`mohawk.exc.AlreadyProcessed` exception is raised.

 By default, Mohawk doesn't know how to check nonce values; this is something your application needs to do.